gravitational/teleport/rfd/0078-login-rules.md

 Duplicates are not possible and will be filtered out on creation of the set if they are passed in.
 All items must be strings.
-As a special case, the empty string will not be included in the set.

 #### `set.contains(value)`